NickBarreto/slash-consonance/README.md

 ## Requirements

-You'll need a Heroku login, git and the Heroku CLI installed.
+You'll need a Heroku account, an authorisation token for querying the Bibliocloud API, and admin access to your team's Slack.

-You'll also need an authorisation token for querying the Bibliocloud API, and admin access to your team's Slack.
+For the manual installation you'll need git and the Heroku CLI installed.

-## Instalation
+## Manual Installation

 Clone this repo and push it to a new Heroku application for yourself.